Ghassankorhani/Shopassist/README.md

 ## 📌 Overview

 Online shoppers often know what they want but not which product fits best.
-ShopAssist solves this by acting as a conversational product advisor — it identifies the product category, asks focused clarifying questions, and delivers a tailored recommendation based on the customer's actual needs.
+ShopAssist solves this by acting as a conversational product advisor, it identifies the product category, asks focused clarifying questions, and delivers a tailored recommendation based on the customer's actual needs.

 Built for **Accord Business Group**.